This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Salad

-Salads contain a lot of bulk per calorie, so it can be satisfying without packing on calories.
+Salads contain a lot of bulk per calorie, so they can be satisfying without packing on calories.

 -